spectrocloud/librarium/content/docs/14-troubleshooting/15-palette-upgrade.md

 # Ingress Errors

-If you receive the following error message when attempting to upgrade to Palette versions greater than Palette 3.4.X in a Kubernetes environment.
+If you receive the following error message when attempting to upgrade to Palette versions greater than Palette 3.4.X in a Kubernetes environment, use the debugging steps to address the issue.

 <br />